MaliDipak/Flask-RestAPI/readme.md

   - **DELETE /user/delete/&lt;id&gt;:** Deletes a user from the database by their ID.
   - **DELETE /user/deleteall:** Deletes all users from the database.

+- **JWT Authentication**:
+  - JWT (JSON Web Token) authentication is used to secure user access to the API.
+Upon successful login, a JWT token is generated and sent to the client.
+This token is then included in subsequent requests to authenticate the user.

+- **Middleware**:
+  - Middleware functions are used to process requests and responses before they reach the route handler.
+For example, the `authMiddleware.py` file contains middleware functions for JWT token validation and user authentication.

+- **Decorators**:
+  - Decorators are used to add additional functionality to route handlers.
+For example, the `@jwt_required` decorator is used to ensure that a JWT token is present in the request before allowing access to a route.

+---